 Antoine et Colette is available now on BFI Player.

 Effortlessly chic and charming, Colette has Antoine’s undivided attention and adoration.
-Antoine’s desire to be with her leads to bizarre lengths, even going as far as to move to an apartment opposite her family home to be closer to her.
-Despite his best efforts and the hopes of Colette’s parents, who have come to consider Doinel, a surrogate son, Colette never reciprocates his feelings.
+Antoine’s desire to be with her leads to bizarre lengths, even moving to an apartment opposite her family home to be closer to her.
+Despite his best efforts and the hopes of Colette’s parents, who have come to consider Doinel a surrogate son, Colette never reciprocates his feelings.
 Doinel’s journey may have continued after this, but this was by far his most arduous chapter, surpassing even his later marital woes.

 Based on his own teenage experiences, Truffaut intended this tale to be “one that would illustrate the moral: you risk losing everything by wanting too much.”
 It’s easy to see how this moral forms the backbone of Antoine et Colette, yet at its heart, this is an ode to the impossible one-sided love affairs that are so formative to teenagers, making this a thoughtful and concise addition to the coming-of-age sub-genre.